vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 }
 ```

-Here is how refactored plug-in looks in Juce AU host.
+Here is how refactored plug-in looks in Juce AudioPluginHost.app.

 ![](./02-au-in-juce.png)

-## Adding VU meter backed by Metal <a name="chapter-4"></a>
+## Adding VU meter backed by Metal <a name="chapter-3"></a>

 Now we have a simple Attenuator plug-in.
 Lets add VU meter which will show level of incoming signal.

-First what we need to do is to calculate and expose from DSP maximum magnitude value.
+First, on DSP side, we need to calculate maximum magnitude value.

 ```objs